NATO–Ukraine Council: Background

 The NATO-Ukraine Council (NUC) was established at the 2023 NATO Summit in Vilnius, replacing the NATO-Ukraine Commission, which had been the primary body for developing NATO-Ukraine relations since 1997.
-The Commission, formed the same year by the NATO-Ukraine Charter on a Distinctive Partnership signed in Madrid, was the primary decision-making body for NATO-Ukraine relations.
-It directed cooperative activities and ensured the Charter’s implementation, assessing and planning future developments.
-In December 2008, NATO Foreign Ministers introduced the Annual National Programme (ANP) to further support Ukraine’s reform efforts.
+The Commission, formed the same year by the NATO-Ukraine Charter on a Distinctive Partnership at a signing in Madrid, served as the primary decision-making body for NATO-Ukraine relations.
+In December 2008, the foreign ministers of NATO countries introduced the Annual National Programme (ANP) to further support Ukraine's reform efforts.

-The transition from the Commission to the Council in 2023 marks a significant strengthening of political ties and Ukraine's closer integration with NATO.
-Unlike the Commission, where Ukraine was a partner invited to meetings, the new Council format allows Ukraine to sit as an equal participant alongside all NATO member states.
-This change underscores NATO's commitment to treating Ukraine as a key ally and provides a more robust framework for joint consultations, decision-making, and crisis management.
-The NATO-Ukraine Council operates on a consensus basis, reflecting the collective will of all its members, including Ukraine.
-It is chaired by the NATO Secretary General and can be convened by any member, including Ukraine, for crisis consultations.
-This structure differs from the previous format where Ukraine's participation was by invitation from NATO.
+According to an official NATO communique from the 2023 summit, the new NUC format presents Ukraine and NATO allies as "equal members to advance political dialogue, engagement, cooperation, and Ukraine's Euro-Atlantic aspirations for membership in NATO".
+NATO's official literature adds that the Council framework upgrades Ukraine to a first-among-equals participant alongside all NATO members, contrasted with its prior status as a NATO partner in the Commission format.
+NUC is chaired by NATO's Secretary General and can be convened by any member, including Ukraine, for crisis consultations, whereas the predecessor format required that Ukraine be invited by NATO to participate in joint events.

-The establishment of the NATO-Ukraine Council is a pivotal step in reinforcing the NATO-Ukraine partnership, demonstrating an elevated level of cooperation and integration as Ukraine continues its journey towards NATO membership and greater alignment with Euro-Atlantic standards.
+The transition from the ANP to the NUC at the 2023 NATO summit was interpreted by observers such as the U.S.-based think tank Atlantic Council as a sign of Ukraine's deepening cooperation with NATO and an additional means for strengthening its membership bid.
+According to the British policy centre Chatham House, Ukraine's Council designation created a stronger framework for joint consultations, decision-making, and crisis management between the parties.

-Post-establishment developments
+Post-establishment developments and meetings

-The inaugural meeting of the NATO-Ukraine Council happened on 12 July 2023 at the NATO's 2023 Vilnius Summit.
-The Council met at the level of Heads of State and Government, including the participation of Ukrainian President Volodymyr Zelenskyy.
+The inaugural meeting of the NATO-Ukraine Council was held on 12 July 2023 at NATO's 2023 summit.
+The Council met at the level of Heads of State and Government, thereby including the participation of Ukrainian President Volodymyr Zelenskyy.

-On 10 January 2024, NATO called meeting of the new Ukraine Council on the request of Ukraine amidst massive Russian attacks on Ukrainian civilians and infrastructure.
-This followed Allies to further pledge additional air defence systems to Ukraine.
+On 10 January 2024, NATO virtually convened a meeting of the new Ukraine Council on the request of Ukraine amidst escalated Russian attacks on Ukrainian civilians and infrastructure.
+This followed NATO members' further pledging of additional air defence systems to Ukraine.
+Following the meeting, NATO committed to investing "billions of euros of further capabilities" for Ukraine throughout the year.

-On 4 April, another meeting of the Council took place in Brussels with the participation of Ukrainian Foreign Minister Dmytro Kuleba, and was focused on long-term support for Kyiv.
+On 4 April 2025, another meeting of the Council took place at the NATO headquarters in Brussels with the participation of Ukrainian Foreign Minister Dmytro Kuleba, and was focused on long-term support for Kyiv.

-Other notable meetings, at NATO Headquarters in Brussels, included: